jwebster7/coding-patterns-in-go/two-pointers/README.md

 ### Finding three values that add to a number 'x' in a sorted array

 By iterating though an array and considering each value, we can calculate the difference between 'x' and the current element, then check if the array[left] + array[right] add up to the remainder.
 We can then increment or decrement the pointers accordingly.

+## Real-world applications

+### Memory management

+Start and end pointers used to indicate a pool of memory.

+### Product suggestions

+Suggesting items to shopping carts to qualify for free shipping.